Yoga in Italy: History

 A pioneer of modern yoga as exercise in Italy was Vanda Scaravelli (1908-1999), author of the "classic" 1991 book Awakening the spine.

 Another pioneer, Carlo Patrian (1930-2008), began studying yoga in 1950 and founded the yoga institute that still bears his name in Milan in 1965.

 In the 21st century, yoga is growing steadily in Italy, and the International Day of Yoga (21 June) is celebrated across the country each summer.
 By 2017 there were some 830 recognised yoga schools in the country.
 The 2018 Coop report (compiled by Nielsen in 2017) stated that 11% of the women of Italy and 3% of the men practiced yoga or Pilates; 32% of those consulted said they intended to practice in future.

-Among the forms of yoga in Italy are hybrids such as aerial yoga and Acroyoga.
-An approach to spiritual and social growth through yoga and meditation is being developed by the mountaineer and yoga teacher Heinz Grill.
+Among the forms of yoga in Italy are hybrids such as aerial yoga, Acroyoga, and Mindful Yoga.

 Italy is a popular destination for yoga tourism, with yoga retreats and holidays taught in various languages.